ethersphere/swarm-guide/contents/up-and-download.rst

 .. note:: Once a file is uploaded to your local Swarm node, your node will `sync` the chunks of data with other nodes on the network.
 Thus, the file will eventually be available on the network even when your original node goes offline.

 The basic command for uploading to your local node is ``swarm up FILE``.
-For example, issue the following command to upload the file example.md file to your local Swarm node
+For example, let's create a file called example.md and issue the following command to upload the file example.md file to your local Swarm node.

 .. code-block:: none

-  swarm up /path/to/example.md
+  echo "this is an example" > example.md swarm up example.md
   > d1f25a870a7bb7e5d526a7623338e4e9b8399e76df8b634020d11d969594f24a

 The hash returned is the hash of a :ref:`swarm manifest <swarm-manifest>`.
 This manifest is a JSON file that contains the ``example.md`` file as its only entry.
 Both the primary content and the manifest are uploaded by default.